michalorman/michalorman.github.com/_drafts/commands-and-queries.md

 {% endhighlight %}

 Tran wrecks are considered as a code smell.
 You might be asking why you should avoid train wrecks?
 They're so convenient!
-Well if convenience is everything you expect from the code then go ahead and write train wrecks, but if you are serious about testability and maintainability than embrace delegation!
+Well if convenience is everything you need from the code then go ahead and write train wrecks, but if you are serious about testability and maintainability than embrace delegation!
+Delegation encapsulates implementation details, as the caller shouldn't care how to get a `street` out of a user `object`.

 Train wrecks are why people find so difficult writing tests.
 The amount of stubbing they need to do in order to test simple things is overwhelming.
 Delegation basically boils down mocking to just one method call.

+We could argue the `ActiveRecord` example as by some those kind of implementation is called [Fluent Interface][5].
+And yes, in this example we are not exposing implementation details, however it is very hard to unit test that as it requires bazillion of stubs and mocks of objects returned along to the `all`.

 ### Testing queries